edwin-finance/meteora-liquidity-rebalancer/README.md

 ## Architecture

-The bot operates on the following principles:
+The agent operates on the following principles:

 1. **Position Creation**: Creates a liquidity position on Meteora with optimal bin range
 2. **Monitoring**: Continuously monitors the position relative to the current market price